The best way to tell your customers about exciting discounts, promos, new products: email.

 And you can start your free trial to take your email design to the next level (with minimal effort) today.

-But there are also tools like Canva, that allow you to design email banners really easily that you can plug intoPrivy or any other email service provider (ESP) you’re using.
+But there are also drag-and-drop tools like Canva, that allow you to design email banners really easily that you can plug intoPrivy or any other email service provider (ESP) you’re using.

 By now, you know that email banners are a great way to build brand recognition and get your subscribers to keep reading (and take action!) the rest of your email.